 We need to absolutely reject investments with lockup. qplum invests in liquid instruments that allows you to withdraw your money within a few days.

 As a principal at Cliffwater recently remarked, anything above a hundred basis points inclusive of everything just does not make any sense.
 Fees have caught up with people big time.
 And it should.
 In a low return environment, it's very important to have low fees.
-Our fees are well under hundred basis points, and there are no performance fees.
+Our fees is just fifty basis points of AUM per annum, and there are no performance fees.
 In addition to this, we place orders with HFT-aware execution algorithms.
 This results in savings, effectively lowering our fees.

 According to industry surveys, monitoring and reporting are a major overhead.
 For most investment management firms, it takes up more resources than even the portfolio management function.